badgeek/svg2shenzhen/README.md

 ## Known Bugs

 - The port of bitmap2component does not support non square image input, this issue tackled in prepare document by setting the document to square
-- Tested on OSX, and Windows
-- Need Linux tester

 ## Reference